chipbennett/update-control/readme.txt

 Plugin settings can be found under Settings -> General.

 Not having a separate settings page is a decision based on UI philosophy.
 The Plugin simply isn't complex enough to warrant a separate settings page.
 Perhaps a different admin page, such as Dashboard -> Updates, would be more appropriate; however, core does not provide a way to hook into that page to add settings sections.

+This Plugin is intentionally very simple.
+If you want a Plugin with more complexity and its own settings page, you might want to check out [Automatic Updater](http://wordpress.org/plugins/automatic-updater).

 = How do I use this Plugin in a multisite network? =